 A dangerous fog sets in and blurs the line between the normal and the paranormal, sealing Shibuya off from the rest of the world.
 As Akito, you’ll explore this transformed place and uncover pieces of the mystery of the mass disappearance, your lost family, and Hannya, the masked man behind it all.”

 Despite its Shinji Mikami (Resident Evil), Ghostwire Tokyo is less horror and more of a supernatural thriller but that’s far from a bad thing.
 The journey and begrudging partnership between Akito and KK is fun to watch and uncovering the mystery of what happened to the city really keep you going.
-Overall, however, it’s hard to talk about the story without spoiling so I’ll just say it was an exciting and intriguing ride, not the best plot ever put to a video game but still well done with amazing tone and atmosphere.
+Overall, however, it’s hard to talk about the story without spoiling so I’ll just say it was an exciting and intriguing ride, not the best plot ever put into a video game but still well done with an amazing tone and atmosphere.

 As you delve deeper into the game, you’ll discover how Akito survived the disappearance and how he gained the power to fight back against the supernatural.